onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-validator-manual.md

 If you see one line in the response you are validating.
 If you don't see any output from this command you are not validating.
 Check that the last command ran successfully.

 Be sure to replace 'my validator key name' with your actual key name.
-If you want to double check you can see all your keys with 'onomyd --home $HOME/onomy/onomy keys list --keyring-backend test'
+If you want to double check you can see all your keys with 'onomyd --home $HOME/.onomy keys list --keyring-backend test'

 ```

-onomyd --home $HOME/onomy/onomy query staking validator $(onomyd --home $HOME/onomy/onomy keys show myvalidatorkeyname --bech val --address --keyring-backend test)
+onomyd --home $HOME/.onomy query staking validator $(onomyd --home $HOME/.onomy keys show <myvalidatorkeyname> --bech val --address --keyring-backend test)

 ```